Table of Contents

 Step 2.
 When your Home window opens in Finder, locate the "Pictures" folder.
 Double-click the icon to open it.

-In order to assist Mac users in recovering lost scanned documents such as unsaved Word documents, EaseUS Data Recovery Wizard for Mac is a better choice.
-Additionally, it may assist Mac users in recover unsaved Pages document on Mac from media devices like cameras and iPods as well as external hard drives.
+In order to assist Mac users in recovering lost documents such as unsaved Word documents, EaseUS Data Recovery Wizard for Mac is a better choice.
+Additionally, it may assist Mac users in recovering unsaved Pages and documents on Mac from media devices like cameras and iPods and recovering deleted files on Mac.
 The EaseUS Data Recovery Wizard will quickly and deeply scan all of your lost Mac data and recover the files you require without any effort.

 You can run EaseUS Data Recovery software on both Mac and Windows PCs.
 You can choose one according to your computer OS.